-This guide will look at how much compensation for the loss of a limb you could claim.
-It could be that you had to have your limb surgically amputated after an accident that was not your fault, or your limb was traumatically amputated in an accident caused by someone else.
-If this is the case, you could be able to claim compensation.
+By Lewis Houston.
+Last Updated 29th August 2023.
+This guide will look at how much compensation for the loss of a limb you could potentially receive if you have strong grounds to make a claim.
+It could be that you had to have a limb surgically amputated after an accident that was caused by another party’s negligent behaviour.
+Or your limb may have been traumatically amputated in an accident that someone else was at least partially responsible for.
+In either case, you may be able to claim compensation for your amputated limb and any other injuries directly caused by the accident.

 In order to make a personal injury claim, you would need to provide evidence that it was the negligence of another party that caused your injuries.
 For someone to be at fault, it most often means that they have breached their duty of care towards you, resulting in an accident that has caused harm.
 Read on for more information about duty of care and relevant evidence types.